Employability practitioner (level 4)

 - Change Management - Manage change effectively with the on-boarding/off-boarding of contracts and services

 - Business Development - Identify, seek out and establish business development and commercial opportunities for the organisation including new referral streams.
+This may include the impact of a move to net carbon zero emission economy by 2050 on the local labour market.

 - Networking - Network with internal and external customers and key stakeholders to build relationships and identify business opportunities.